dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 **If you are working with a partner, you must implement a different individual requirement for each partner** For example, if there are three people on the team, you must implement three of the above requirements.
 If a partner has been assigned the same requirement as another, you may select any of the other requirements to implement.
 Indicate clearly which requirements you are implementing when you submit the assignment to Laulima.

+#### Group requirements:
+* If you are working in a group of 2 or 3 people, you must, in additiona to all of the above requirements, implement an admin back-end.
+The admin back end should allow an authorized user (an administrator) to edit, add, or delete inventory and to add, edit, or delete user accounts and user information.
+Only authorized users should be able to access the admin functions, so this means you need to create a new class of users--administrators.
+And one admin function should be to change someone's account from "regular" to "adminstator".

 #### Some general tips: